OtherRealms/Shot-Manager-Guide/index.rst

 .. image:: https://raw.githubusercontent.com/OtherRealms/Shot-Manager-/master/makeshots.JPG
 The main interface is found in the Properties panel under the Output tab.

-* The first tick box will toggle the affect of Shot Manager on you scene.
-Untick if you need to turn off its influence.
+* **Enable**.
+The first tick box will toggle the affect of Shot Manager on you scene.
+Untick if you need to turn off its influence, particularily if rendering alternative frame ranges or View Layers.
 * **Add new** , adds a new shot to your list.
 * Arrows Up and Down  will sort your shots, but ultimately have no affect on your project.
 * The Tick Box on the Left of your shot name will add it to the output/render queue.